 TN Practice Tests

-Our permit practice tests in learning mode has 25 random questions based on the handbook and real TN TDOSHS tests.
+Our permit practice tests in learning mode have 25 random questions based on the handbook and real TN TDOSHS tests.
 After each question, you have access to instant feedback with detailed explanations.

 How should you study?
 Well, your first step is to get the latest version of the Tennessee Driver’s Manual.
 When you’ve studied the handbook, you can use these practice tests to check your progress and level of readiness.

 The passing score in Tennessee is 80 percent, which means you should be able to answer at least 20 questions correctly.
 It is a good idea to aim a little higher on a practice test.
 Take enough tests to make sure you can reach a score of 92 percent with ease.